phillipnunes/100-days-of-code/log.md

 ### Day 48: November 08 2018

 **Today's Progress**: Today I learned more about event delegations and trained a bit with ES6 features.

+### Day 49: November 10 2018

+**Today's Progress**: Today I brushed a little more my skills with map, filter and find in JS and finished a challenge about text shadows in Javascript 30.